 I do.
 I train.
 I pay attention.
 I practice improving my skills every time I get on the bike or behind the wheel.
 I’m not infallible.
-But If I screw up it won’t be because my face was buried in my phone.
+But If I screw up it won’t be because my face was buried in my phone or messing about with something else.
 I’m damn well working hard to be the best rider and driver I can be.
 And not because of the crash.
 I’ve been committed to it for a long time.
 Have you?

 No one should have to suffer for your lack of appropriate risk assessment or skills.
 Don’t be the person who destroys someone else’s life and then blame it on them.

 And riders, don’t grouse about cagers if you’re riding like a squid.
 You’re a small fraction of the motorcycling community but you’re giving us all a bad name.
 Just stop it.

 Don’t talk to me about how dangerous motorcycling is until you are the best driver on the road and have credentials to prove it.